bojann/quiz-template/README.md

 ### `yarn start`

-Starts an application in dev mode with hot-reloading (keep in mind that hot reloading does not work with .graphql files at the moment )
+Starts an application in dev mode

 ### `yarn storybook`